UniversalDependencies/docs/_grc-pos/SYM.md

 ### Definition

-Symbol is used for a diacritic not belonging to punctuation, such as marks used in critical editions
+Symbol is used for a diacritic not belonging to punctuation, such as marks used in critical editions.

 #### Examples